050 Using Matplotlib#

 Plot 4 - Geographic data plot#

-The next plot is showing the location and generation capacity of wind farms in the UK.
-The data is in file data/wind_farms.csv.
+The next plot shows the location and generation capacity of wind farms in the UK.
+The data is in file data/wind_farms_uk.csv.
 The plot is basically a scatter plot but the points are shown over a map of the UK.
 This has been achieved using the cartopy package for plotting geographic data.

 The first lines of the solution are as follows